-The Community Health Plan of Imperial Valley has reserved covered parking spots which are reserved for the CEO, the Office & HR Manager, the Chief Medical Officer, and Chief Financial Officer.
-The remaining parking.
-The parking lot is areas are first come first serve.
+The parking lot is first come first serve.
 All parking is at an employee's own risk.
 Employees and visitors should lock their vehicles and take appropriate safeguards to protect their valuables, including removing them from the vehicle if appropriate under the circumstances.
 Employees are not permitted to park in areas reserved for visitors.